LedgerHQ/ledger-secure-sdk/fuzzing/README.md

-- If you are running it for the first time, consider using the script `local_run` from inside the Docker container using the flag build=1, if you need to manually add/remove macros you can then do it using the files macros/add_macros.txt or macros/exclude_macros.txt and rerunning it, or directly change the macros/generated/macros.txt.
+- If you are running it for the first time, consider using the script `local_run` from inside the Docker container using the flag build=1, if you need to manually add/remove macros you can then do it using the files macros/add_macros.txt or macros/exclude_macros.txt and rerunning it, or directly change the generated macros/generated/macros.txt.
 - A typical harness looks like this:

   ```console